WHO WE ARE

 Elizabeth Anne Watkins is an artist and researcher working to expand visual projections of temporal being.
 Her practice engages a wide range of disciplines, finding points of convergence between historiography, neuropsychiatry, quantum mechanics, architecture, drawing, and time-based media.
 She is currently working towards a Master of Science in Art, Culture and Technology at the MIT School of Architecture and Planning.
 She’s been the recipient of numerous awards, including a University of California at Irvine Research Fellowship and an MIT Department of Architecture Graduate Fellowship.
 For more information, please visit elizabethannewatkins.com.

 Matthew White is a designer and educator.
-He holds a BFA in Graphic Design from the Art Institute of Boston at Lesley University and is the co-founder of Dirk+Weiss, a Boston based interactive design firm.
-Matthew is pursuing his Masters of Education from the University of Massachusetts, Boston, in Instructional Design.
-He is teaching design and mobile development at the Art Institute of Boston at Lesley University and Bunker Hill Community College.
+He holds a M.Ed in Instructional Design from the University of Massachusetts Boston, and a BFA from the Lesley University College of Art + Design.
+Matt is partner and creative director at Zocalo, a Boston based interactive design firm.
+He is teaching design and mobile development at the Lesley University College of Art + Design and Northeastern University.